Visually Attend & Scan Activities

 Visually attend to things that light-up

 If a student is not demonstrating the ability to visually attend, start with encouraging them to visually attend to lights.
 There are many commercially available light up toys.
-Most of these toys also have sound.
+Most of these toys also have a sound.
 This may help a student orient toward the toy but it can also be a distraction as some students can't look and listen at the same time.
-At some point, you will want the student to be able to attend without the assistance of sound.
-For this reason, find toys that allow the sound to be turned off or select toys and materials that light up without sound.
-Possible materials that light up include: Christmas lights, light up toys, disco balls, bubble lamps, lava lamps, rope lights, ipods, ipads, computers, television, etc.
+At some point, you will want the student to be able to attend without the assistance of a sound.
+For this reason, find toys that allow the sound to be turned off or select toys and materials that light up without making a sound.
+Possible materials that light up include Christmas lights, light up toys, disco balls, bubble lamps, lava lamps, rope lights, iPods, iPads, computers, television, etc.

 Shift their gaze from one near object to another near object

 A natural time to work on this skill is when presenting the student with a choice.
 Present the student with two or three choices and encourage them to look at each item prior to making a choice.
 For students with multiple disabilities, this is a very important skill to encourage as it will be necessary for using many communication devices or responding to yes/no cards.

 Visually examine and explore the environment, looking from one object to another

 Shift gaze and focus from a near object to a far object and from a far object to a near object.
 This skill can be naturally addressed during circle time or group time.
 The student can be encouraged to shift their gaze between a book or object that is presented and the teacher or a peer.

 Sign up for free membership to access the FREE downloadable handbooks and handouts on the Free Printables page along with access to the Goal Bank pages.
 Simply click on the Log In | Register link in the navigation bar.
 If you haven't joined yet, you will be prompted to create a password.